gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-09/index.md

 This helps bypass the Terraform bug where the contents of those variables depend on dynamic resources hashicorp/terraform#11482.

 This release is **BACKWARD INCOMPATIBLE** with previous releases only if you were using SSL certs.
-To upgrade you'll need to specify the newly added variables and run `terraform apply`.
+To upgrade you&apos;ll need to specify the newly added variables and run `terraform apply`.

 </div>